ipetrovski3/mentorship/ruby/exercises/electronic_color_code.md

 In this task you are going to create a helpful program so that you don't have to remember the values of the bands.
 The program will take color names as input and output a two digit number, even if the input is more than two colors!
 For example: `['brown', 'green']` should return 15; `['brown', 'green', 'violet']` should return 15 too, ignoring the third color.

+**Task 2**
+We want to upgrade task1 and add new method called `specification`.
+This method should print the specification of the resistor in format: `xxxx ohms +/- yy%`, where `xxxx` is the total ohms for a resistor, and `yy` represent the tolerance for a resistor.
+For example, a resistor with bands of red, violet, green, and brown has first digit 2 (red; see table below), second digit 7 (violet), followed by 5 (green) zeroes: 2700000 ohms.
+Brown signifies that the tolerance is ±1%.
+For this type of resistor the specification is: `2700000 ohms +/-1%`